ARTH 2710. Art History I (FA). 3 Hours.

-Fulfills Fine Arts General Education and is an approved Global and Cultural Perspectives course.
+Fulfills Fine Arts General Education requirement.
 Historical study of Art ranging from prehistoric through classic periods; covers art, culture, and documentative history of specific nations and peoples.
 Discusses all aspects of visual art, including painting, sculpture, architecture, and clothing.
-Course fee required.
 FA.

-For all students interested in art theory.
-Fulfills General Education Fine Arts requirement and is an approved Global & Cultural Perspectives course.
+Fulfills General Education Fine Arts requirement for all students interested in art theory.
 An art historical study ranging from the Late Middle Ages through to the present, including the Proto-Renaissance, Renaissance, Mannerism, Baroque, Neoclassical, Romanticism, Realism, Impressionism, Post-Impressionism, the early 20th century movements, Abstract Expressionism and Pop Art.
 All aspects of visual art will be covered and the course will survey a variety of media, including painting, sculpture, architecture, photography, and new media forms of the 20th century.
-Course fee required.
 SP.

 ARTH 3030.
 Medieval Art.
 3 Hours.